fastlane/docs/docs/advanced.md

 => "/var/folders/0j/29ytx6wx0fg86sznfb4mqdph0000gn/T/d20170314-14350-11hmdro"
 ```

 The above example checks out the `master` branch by default.
-Match commonly creates a branch per developer team (the name of the branch being the team identifier), so you can optionally pass in the branch as a parameter to the `clone` method (or you can manually switch branches after the clone completes):
+A common _match_ pattern is to create a separate branch per each developer team (the name of the branch being the team identifier).
+You can optionally pass in the branch name as a parameter to the `clone` method:

 ```ruby
 irb(main):005:0> workspace = Match::GitHelper.clone(git_url, shallow_clone, manual_password: manual_password, branch: 'ABCDE12345')